Count Us In! Working Together To Show That Every School Day Matters

 Stemming this crisis is essential to our country’s economic and educational future.
 Growing recognition of its importance led to its inclusion in the recently passed Every Student Every Day Act, which reauthorizes federal funding for public schools.
 Chronic absence is a required reporting metric under Title I and Title II funds can be used for professional development about chronic absence.

 The good news is this is a problem we can fix when schools and communities work with students and families, starting in the early grades to identify barriers to getting to school, help students overcome these barriers and cultivate a culture of attendance that encourages showing up every day even when it isn’t easy.
 This starts by helping everyone in the community recognize they have a stake and a role.
 It requires careful attention to data and strategic, locally tailored interventions to address attendance challenges.

-We’re using the fourth-annual Attendance Awareness Month to encourage schools and communities to remember that Relationships Matter for Attendance, while determining who, when and where students are most likely to miss too much school.
+We’re using the fifth-annual Attendance Awareness Month to encourage schools and communities to remember that engagement matters for attendance.
+Under this year’s theme, Engagement = Attendance, we are emphasizing the important role everyone can play in creating a welcoming and engaging school environment that motivates students and families to come to school every day.
+It’s essential to determine who, when and where students are most likely to miss too much school.
 Why students are absent is also important: What challenges or misconceptions are keeping students from getting to class?
 We also want to learn what works from schools and communities that are turning attendance around so that all students have an equal opportunity to learn.

 Since 2013, Attendance Awareness Month has engaged hundreds of schools and communities.
 Over 60 national organizations are now working together to ensure everyone can participate: from a single school to a citywide coalition to a national organization.
 Sign up here to receive regular updates and tips for improving attendance.
 Browse the links below and click on what interests you: